|Nutrition Facts (per serving)|

 Bring to a low boil.
 Reduce the heat and simmer for 3 minutes.

 Remove from the heat.
-Stir in sweetened, condensed milk.
+Stir in sweetened, condensed milk to taste.
 Return to the heat.

 Bring back to a boil.
 Simmer for 3 more minutes.

 Serve hot or (optional) chill and serve over ice.
 Small glasses are ideal.